 Yuliya lives in Auckland with her husband and 2 kids.

 Danny is a Certified Professional Scrum Master, Agile Team Facilitator and Visual Facilitation Trainer who is a strong believer in using visual language to capture and convey meaning.
-He uses Bikablo as a powerful way to engage Team Members and Stakeholders in his work.
+He uses visualisation as a powerful way to engage Team Members and Stakeholders in his work.

 He lives in Brisbane, Australia.

 Over a decade ago Charity watched a team of consultants at an offsite event create awe-inspiring visual content.
 She dreamed that one day she too could communicate with simple visuals from words but had no idea how to get there.
-Flash forward 10 years to discovering Visual Friends, bikablo and her journey has begun.
+Flash forward 10 years to discovering Visual Friends, visualisation training and her journey has begun.

 Charity has been blessed with a butterfly mind.
 This enabled many careers over the years in hospitality, acting, divemaster, project management specialist and now a visual practitioner.
 Her visual craft combines all of the above.
 Her love of people, creativity and project management.
 Just add water!